-The stormwater management ordinance shall become effective upon approval of the city council.
-Any project that was assigned an active review number by the permit section as of the effective date shall be exempt from the requirements of this article.
+The Storm Water Management Ordinance shall become effective upon approval of the City Council.
+Any project that was assigned an active review number by the Permit Section as of the Effective Date shall be exempt from the requirements of this Ordinance.